-We now focus on the explicit computation of the {\it third} term on the r.h.s. of (15).
+We now focus on the {\it exact} and {\it explicit} computation of the {\it third} term on the r.h.s. of (15).
 It is evident that, for a 4D Abelian 2-form theory, this {\it third} term is a higher derivative term because it contains {\it four} derivatives in it.
-A close look at (14) shows that there will also be {\it total} nine terms when we take into account [$(1/12\,m^2)\,\Sigma_{\mu\nu\lambda}\,\Sigma^{\mu\nu\lambda}$] and write the expression for $\Sigma_{\mu\nu\lambda}$ from Eq.
+A close look at (14) shows that there will be {\it total} nine terms when we take into account [$(1/12\,m^2)\,\Sigma_{\mu\nu\lambda}\,\Sigma^{\mu\nu\lambda}$] and write the expression for $\Sigma_{\mu\nu\lambda}$ from Eq.
 (16).
-However, it turns out that only {\it three} of them contribute to the Lagrangian density and the rest of {\it six} terms are found to be {\it total} spacetime derivatives.
-Let us focus on the {\it first} existing term that is equal to:
+However, it turns out that only {\it three} of them contribute to the Lagrangian density and the rest of the {\it six} terms are found to be {\it total} spacetime derivative.
+Hence, they can be ignored as the dynamics of the theory does not depend on them.
+Let us focus on the {\it first} existing term that is equal to the following:

-where we have dropped a total spacetime derivative term as it will {\it not} affect the dynamics At this stage, to get rid of derivatives, we use the EoM: $\partial_\alpha\,\tilde\Phi^{\alpha\beta} + m^2\,\tilde \phi^\beta = 0$.
-Thus, the {\it final} expression on the r.h.s. of Eq.
-(19) is given by
+where we have dropped a total spacetime derivative term as it will {\it not} affect the dynamics At this stage, to get rid of the derivatives, we use the EoM: $\partial_\alpha\,\tilde\Phi^{\alpha\beta} + m^2\,\tilde \phi^\beta = 0$.
+Thus, the {\it final} expression, on the r.h.s. of Eq.
+(19), is